Brackley Town Hall: History

 In 1883, the south front was significantly enhanced; the centre bay, which now projected forward, featured a doorway with a stone canopy, a mullioned window on the first floor and a pediment above.
-The borough council, which continued to meet in the town hall, was retained under the Municipal Corporations Act 1883.
+The borough council, which continued to meet in the town hall, was reformed under the Municipal Corporations Act 1883.
+At the same time a new clock was installed, by J. W. Benson of Ludgate Hill.
 The town hall continued to serve as the meeting place of the borough council for much of the 20th century as well, but ceased to be the local seat of government when the enlarged South Northamptonshire District Council was formed in 1974.
 It subsequently became the meeting place of Brackley Town Council.

 In 2016, the building closed for an extensive programme of refurbishment works which involved the installation of a new staircase and lift, the renovation of the clock by Smith of Derby and the procurement of a replacement bell cast by John Taylor & Co for the clock tower.
 The works also involved the creation of an attic flat for hire by holiday makers, and 26 stained glass roundels, designed by Rachel Aldridge, were inserted into the windows.
 The works, which were undertaken to a design by Haverstock, were carried out by Borras Construction at a cost £3.2 million and were substantially funded by the Heritage Lottery Fund; the building was officially re-opened by the Lord Lieutenant of Northamptonshire, David Eric Laing, on 11 September 2018.
 The restoration work was highly commended in the regional Civic Trust awards and was also recognised with a regional award by the Royal Institute of British Architects.